 Deaconess can often make financial arrangements for patients who do not have insurance.
 A Patient Financial Services representative will assist you in making payment arrangements.
 If you need assistance applying for Medicaid or the Exchange, we will refer you to the appropriate area.

-Deaconess Hospital, Deaconess Gateway Hospital, Deaconess Cross Pointe, The Heart Hospital at Deaconess Gateway, and Deaconess Clinic offer a discount to uninsured patients.
+Deaconess Hospital, Deaconess Gateway Hospital, The Heart Hospital, Deaconess Cross Pointe, Deaconess Henderson Hospital, Deaconess Union County Hospital and Deaconess Clinic offer a discount to uninsured patients.

-Deaconess Hospital, Deaconess Gateway Hospital, Deaconess Cross Pointe, The Heart Hospital at Deaconess Gateway, Deaconess Specialty Physicians, Deaconess Clinic, Deaconess Illinois Inc. and Deaconess Illinois EMS, LLC are committed to providing quality care to all patients in need.
+Deaconess Hospital, Deaconess Gateway Hospital, Deaconess Cross Pointe, The Heart Hospital, Deaconess Henderson Hospital, Deaconess Union County Hospital, Deaconess Specialty Physicians, Deaconess Clinic, Deaconess Illinois Inc. and Deaconess Illinois EMS, LLC are committed to providing quality care to all patients in need.
 Financial assistance is granted to those that qualify.
 No one will be denied access to services due to their inability to pay.
 There is a discounted/sliding fee schedule available.